EtienneDx/KitRpgDocs/README.md

     {VarName?This text will be shown if VarName is true:This one will be shown otherwise}

 This will check wether the variable string value is literaly "true", and if it's the case, show the first option, or the second otherwise.

+If you want to display something only if a certain variable is true, you can do it like this :

+    {VarName?This will be shown if VarName is true}